Forge User and Developer Manual

 N f n

-This command uses a forge’s API to fetch all notifications from that forge including, but not limited to, the notifications for the current repository.
+This command uses a forge’s API to fetch all notifications from that forge, including, but not limited to, the notifications for the current repository.

 N f t (forge-pull-topic)

 This command uses a forge’s API to fetch a single pull-request and stores it in the database.
+This is useful if you chose to not fetch all topics when you added the repository using forge-add-repository.

-4.2 Branching
+10 Branching

 Forge provides commands for creating and checking out a new branch or work tree from a pull-request.
-These commands are available from the same transient prefix commands as the suffix commands used to create and check out branches and work trees in a more generic fashion (magit-branch on b and magit-worktree on %).
+These commands are available from the same transient prefix commands as the suffix commands, used to create and check out branches and work trees in a more generic fashion (magit-branch on b and magit-worktree on %).

 b F (forge-branch-pullreq)